 - The Paladins of House Dresden, while similar in name, are closer to the Knights Templar to than to actual paladins.

 - Omega Celestial's racial ability allows them to make LOTS of fire.
 The Pyrokinesis skill, unsurprisingly, does as well.

-- One of the GAIA's original aspects was a techo-thelogical embodiment of fire, destruction.
-The Greater Celestial Omegus represented these forces to a lesser extend (though she was still an incredibly powerful being in her own right.)
+- One of the GAIA's original aspects was a techo-thelogical embodiment of fire, destruction, and chaos.
+The Greater Celestial Omegus represented these forces to a lesser extent (though she was still an incredibly powerful being in her own right.)

 - Psychic Powers: The Psionicist base class is basically a Squishy Wizard with these.

 - Science Fantasy: The setting is a plethora of Hard and Soft Sci-Fi elements combined with Aether, Magic, Angels, Demons, Vampires, Dragons, and Elementals.

 - Shock and Awe: The Magnikinesis skill is basically this.
 Also shocker grenades.

 - There are numerous shout-outs to Coheed and Cambria 's concept albums, which the creator freely acknowledges as one of his influences:

 - The name Systems Malfunction is itself a reference to the song Delirium Trigger.